alinesresende/soccer-stats-hub/README.md

   - The route must be of type `POST`;

-  - It is possible to login with correct data and that, after access, it will be redirected to the game screen.

-  - The `/login` endpoint on the backend must not allow access without informing an email on the frontend

-  - The `/login` endpoint on the backend must not allow access without entering a password on the frontend

   - If the login was successful, the result returned should be similar to the one shown below, with a status http `200`:

     ```json